-Surface water quality data should be supported by methodological and analytical data.
-In other words, an ESIA must include a clear description of water sampling methods, and the number and exact location of sampling points.
+An ESIA must include a clear description of water sampling methods, and the number and exact location of sampling points.
 These should be representative of the area of influence of a project and of all the surface water resources that would be affected by a project.
 Also, water quality data should include the results of laboratory analysis.
 Frequently, this information in an ESIA is presented in tables and figures and the laboratory reports are included as annexes.
-As mentioned, surface water quality data must be compared to existing water quality standards, according to the uses categorized in national laws or international Guidelines.
+Surface water quality data must be compared to existing water quality standards, according to the uses categorized in national laws or international Guidelines.